-A chiropractic sports massage will reduce the risk of injury, improve flexibility, and the circulatory system.
-A chiropractic sports massage is a focused treatment that is designed for biomechanical needs and physical demands of individuals that regularly engage in sports/physical athletic activities like:
+A chiropractic sports massage will reduce the risk of injury and improve flexibility and the circulatory system.
+A chiropractic sports massage is a focused treatment that is designed for the biomechanical needs and physical demands of individuals that regularly engage in sports/physical athletic activities like:

 - Gym workouts

-Individuals that stress their body’s to the limits through physical activities can benefit from a chiropractic sports massage.
+Individuals that stress their bodies to the limits through physical activities can benefit from a chiropractic sports massage.

 A chiropractic sports massage is not like a spa massage

 A chiropractic sports massage is not like a spa massage.
-There are spa massages for helping individuals unwind and relax.
-And then there is a massage for healing sore muscles, tendons, ligaments after an intense game, workout, etc. This type of massage helps loosen the muscles/connecting tissues and allows the body to heal a lot quicker.
+There are spa massages to help individuals unwind and relax.
+And then there is a massage for healing sore muscles, tendons, and ligaments after an intense game, workout, etc. This type of massage helps loosen the muscles/connecting tissues and allows the body to heal a lot quicker.
 This is done by increasing the blood and nerve circulation around the muscles.

 Breaks down scar tissue

-For individuals with previous injuries, a sports massage will help break down scar tissue that has developed.
+For individuals with previous injuries, a sports massage will help break down the developed scar tissue.
 This allows for more flexibility and an increase in the muscles’ function.

 More than a rubdown

-The massage therapist might be an athlete or has extensive training in sports injury therapy.
+The massage therapist might be an athlete or have extensive sports injury therapy training.
 A sports massage is more than just a rubdown.
-Treatment depends on the individual’s favorite sporting activity/s along with the number and severity of the injury, sprain, or strain.
+Treatment depends on the individual’s favorite sporting activity/s, along with the number and severity of the injury, sprain, or strain.
 The massage treatment could include:

 - Light resistance exercise